georgealexakis/multispectral_processing/README.md

 ```
 ### Image Registration

 For the whole implementation is used C++ and Python code.
-Every node is developed in C++ and with Python.
+Every node is developed with C++ and with Python.

 1. Multispectral image camera and kinect registration, via feature detection (C++).
 Edit args="capture" to start corners capturing or args="nocapture" to start publishing.